nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 lsblk <device>
 ```

-#### 4.2.3.4 Persistent Volume AWS Elastic File System
+##### 4.2.3.2.3 Persistent Volume AWS Elastic File System
 Using the Container Storage Interface provided by Kubernetes it is possible to mount an AWS EFS volume into our pod.
-This volume it is recommended for production environments in a multiple node scenario since it could be accessed for multiple nodes at same time.
+This volume is recommended for production environments in a multiple node scenario since it could be mounted on multiple Node instances.
-- First, we need to create an Elastic File System from the AWS console, configuring the security groups and allowing access from the Cluster Nodes.
+- First, it is necessary to create an Elastic File System from the AWS admin console, configuring the security groups and allowing access from the Cluster Node instances.

-- Deploy the Amazon EFS CSI driver.
+- Deploy on the Cluster the AWS EFS CSI driver.
 The Amazon EFS Container Storage Interface (CSI) driver provides a CSI interface that allows Kubernetes clusters running on AWS to manage the lifecycle of Amazon EFS file systems.
 ```
 kubectl apply -k "github.com/kubernetes-sigs/aws-efs-csi-driver/deploy/kubernetes/overlays/stable/ecr/?ref=release-1.0"
 ```

-- Once the volume is created, copy the id and create a PV template and save it to a "yaml" file **(reference Data: 3.5, 3.6, 3.7, 3.8, 3.9, 3.10)**:
+- Copy the volume ID and create a PV manifest and save it to a "yaml" file **(reference Data: 3.5, 3.6, 3.7, 3.8, 3.9, 3.10)**:
 ``` yaml
 apiVersion: v1
 kind: PersistentVolume